We Robot will come to Berlin: April 23rd – 25th 2026

 Woodrow Hartzog (University of Boston)

-Maximilian Kiener (TU Hamburg, Centre for Ethics in Technology)
+Maximilian Kiener (Institute for Ethics in Technology Hamburg)

 Natalie Leesakul (University of Nottingham)